mozilla-l10n/documentation/tools/pontoon/adding_new_short_term_project.md

 # Adding a new short-term project on Pontoon

-Short-term projects are things like newsletters, marketing campains, surveys… They do not have a repository, and data is instead stored only in Pontoon’s database.
+Short-term projects are things like newsletters, marketing campaigns, surveys… They do not have a repository, and data is instead stored only in Pontoon’s database.

 The process to create a short-term project is very similar to that of a regular one.